quicwg/base-drafts/draft-ietf-quic-transport.md

 discarded upon receipt.
 This avoids potential ambiguity about which STREAM frames count toward flow control.

-STOP_SENDING can only be sent for any stream that is not "idle", however it is mostly useful for streams in the "open" or "half-closed (local)" states.
 A STOP_SENDING frame requests that the receiving endpoint send a RST_STREAM frame.
-An endpoint that receives a STOP_SENDING frame MUST send a RST_STREAM frame for that stream with an error code of STOPPING.
-If the STOP_SENDING frame is received on a stream that is already in the "half-closed (local)" or "closed" states, a RST_STREAM frame MAY still be sent in order to cancel retransmission of previously-sent STREAM frames.
+An endpoint that receives a STOP_SENDING frame MUST send a RST_STREAM frame for that stream, and can use an error code of STOPPING.
+If the STOP_SENDING frame is received on a send stream that is already in the "Data Sent" state, a RST_STREAM frame MAY still be sent in order to cancel retransmission of previously-sent STREAM frames.

-While STOP_SENDING frames are retransmittable, an implementation MAY choose not to retransmit a lost STOP_SENDING frame if the stream has already been closed in the appropriate direction since the frame was first generated.
-See {{packetization}}.
+STOP_SENDING can only be sent for a receive stream that has not been reset.
+STOP_SENDING is most useful for streams in the "Recv" or "Size Known" states.

+An endpoint is expected to send STOP_SENDING frames if packets containing the frame are lost.
+However, once either all stream data has been received or a RST_STREAM frame - that is, any receive stream state other than "Recv" or "Size Known" - sending the frame is not necessary.

 ## Stream Concurrency {#stream-concurrency}